Eluder-based Regret for Stochastic Contextual MDPs: Introduction

 More broadly, CMDPs are a natural extension of the extensively studied Contextual Multi-Armed Bandit (CMAB) model.
-CMABs augment the Multi-Arm Bandit (MAB) model with a context that determines the rewards \cite{MAB-book,Slivkins-book}. \citet{agarwal2014taming} use an optimization oracle to derive an optimal regret bound that depends on the size of the policy class they compete against.
-Regression based approaches appear in \cite{agarwal2012contextual,foster2020beyond,foster2018practical,foster2021efficient,simchi2021bypassing}.
+CMABs augment the Multi-Arm Bandit (MAB) model with a context that determines the rewards \citep{MAB-book,Slivkins-book}. \citet{Langford2007,agarwal2014taming} use an optimization oracle to derive an optimal regret bound that depends on the size of the policy class they compete against.
+Regression based approaches were presented in \citet{agarwal2012contextual,foster2020beyond,foster2018practical,foster2021efficient,simchi2021bypassing,zhang2022feel}.
 Most closely related to our work, \citet{xu2020upper} present the first optimistic algorithm for CMAB.
 They assume access to a least-squares regression oracle and achieve $\widetilde{O}(\sqrt{T |A| \log |\F|})$ regret, where $\F$ is a finite and realizable function class, used to approximate the rewards.
 Extending their techniques to CMDPs necessitates accounting for the context-dependent dynamics whose interplay with the rewards significantly complicates decision making.
-Indeed, this is the main challenge both here and in \cite{levy2022optimism}.
+This is the main challenge both in our work and in \citet{levy2022optimism}.

+The Eluder dimension was introduced by \citet{russo2013eluder} and applied to derive sublinear regret for MABs and CMABs. \citet{osband2014model} showed an application of the Eluder dimension to derive a regret bound for model-based reinforcement learning and \citet{wen2017efficient} for deterministic systems. \citet{Wang2020RLEluder} use it to derive a regret bound for value function approximation. \citet{jin2021BellmanEluder} present the Bellman-Eluder dimension and use it to develop sample-efficient algorithms for a family of RL problems where both the Bellman rank and the Eluder dimension are low. \citet{Ayoub2020Value-Targeted-Eluder} apply the Eluder dimension to derive a regret bound for tabular episodic RL using targeted value regression.
+We, on the other hand, extend the Eluder dimension to general bounded metrics and apply it to contextual RL.